grace-notes/website/contents/topics/life-of-christ.md

 (a) The high spiritual requirements our Lord laid down as essential for entrance into the kingdom.

-· The Sermon on the Mount established a spiritual code and an establishment code.
+&bull; The Sermon on the Mount established a spiritual code and an establishment code.

-- Christ revealed the spiritual code in the beatitudes.
+-- Christ revealed the spiritual code in the beatitudes.

-- Much of what follows the spiritual code is the establishment code.
+-- Much of what follows the spiritual code is the establishment code.

-· The offer of Christ was this: that if they would live according to the spiritual and establishment code of the Kingdom, He would give to them millennial conditions.
+&bull; The offer of Christ was this: that if they would live according to the spiritual and establishment code of the Kingdom, He would give to them millennial conditions.